AlexMelenchon/BouncySlime-XMatSigma/README.md

 - KeyPad 7: Adds a Coin
 - KeyPad 8: Downs 1 Coin

+### Console Debug Options (only in-game):

 - º/ª: Open the In-Game Console (only while in the mid of a level)
+- Left Arrow: Positions cursor one letter to the left
+- Right Arrow: Positions cursor one letter to the right
+- Backspace: Deletes one letter in the left of the cursor position
+- Supr: Deletes one letter in the right of the cursor position
+- Enter: Enters a command into the console
-- Write 'list' in the console to see a list of all avaliable commands
+- Enter the command 'list' in the console to see a list of all avaliable commands

 ## Innovations: